 Finding a loan on Universal Credit means applying with a specialist lender.
 These lenders are not hard to find, but you should be aware that they often charge higher interest rates on loans because they need to offset the risk of lending to someone on a low income.
 The risk these lenders face in granting loans to people on Universal Credit is that they don’t receive the full amount back due to the borrower being unable to make the payments.

 You will still need to demonstrate that you have the means to make repayments each month – this will come in the form of your Universal Credit.

 A loan for a person on benefits has the same basic mechanics as any other type of borrowing.
 There will be some variation in the requirements depending on which lender you place your application with.
 It’s important to check their specific criteria to get an idea of how likely they are to approve your application, but any of the following are likely to be considered:

-- Your age – you will need to be at least 18 years old when you apply for a loan.
+- Your age – you will need to be at least 18 years old when applying for a loan.
 Many lenders also have an upper age limit, so check this before you apply.

 - Your residency – you will be required to prove that you have been living in the UK for at least 3 years and that you hold a UK bank account.